missleung/STAT540-genomics-project/Step-4-BIological Plausibility/geneset_enrichment_analysis.md

     ## cor10861  RP4-697K14.7 cg00152041    7.394562e-05
     ## cor52215        IL27RA cg23218533    3.970250e-04

-We realize that there are 536 gene that have one or more significant probes.
+We realize that there are 536 genes that have one or more significant probes.

 ``` r
 nrow(filtered_adjusted_pvalue)